Decoupling Capacitors and RF Networks

 The simplest filters are either RL network which is a resistor and inductor.
-RC network which is a resistor and capacitor network.
+RC network is a resistor and capacitor network.
 Typically including only one reactive component.

-More complex filters can consist of several components with resistive and reactive elements.
+More complex filters can consist of several components with resistivity and reactive elements.
 Common forms of these kinds of filters can include “T” networks and “п” or “Pi” networks.
 Which are thusly named based on the shape of the configuration of the components!

 By combining several components and filter configuration, complex multi-stage EMI filters can be achieved.